developer-friendly/blog/docs/posts/0006-gettings-started-with-gitops-and-fluxcd.md

 ???+ info "Automated FluxCD Upgrade"

-    Since this will not be the topic of today's post, it's worth mentioning as a side note that you can automated the FluxCD upgrade process using the power of your CI/CD pipelines.
+    Since this will not be the topic of today's post, it's worth mentioning as a side note that you can automate the FluxCD upgrade process using the power of your CI/CD pipelines.

     For example, you can see a `step` of a GitHub Action workflow that upgrades